 Sustainability in Costa Rica is already a way of life.
 An attitude and a set of consolidated habits.
 Sustainability in Costa Rica is as embedded as political peace and not having an army.
 We just don’t know another way of doing things anymore

-In just the first half of 2017, Costa Rica has attained a new record in clean energy generation and got their latest Biosphere Reserve declaration by UNESCO (United Nations Educational, Scientific and Cultural Organization)—consolidating an already known compromise to sustainability.
+In just the first half of 2017, Costa Rica attained a new record in clean energy generation.
+He received the latest Biosphere Reserve declaration by UNESCO (United Nations Educational, Scientific and Cultural Organization)—consolidating an already known compromise to sustainability.

 During the first six months of the year, 99 percent of Costa Rica’s electricity came from renewable sources, according to data from the National Energy Control Center (CENCE).